bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:45 AM CT, February 24</p>
+<p class="updated_time"> Latest data: 11:11 AM CT, February 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 44°, which is 13° **warmer** than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Today's high is 44°, which is 12° **warmer** than yesterday.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 31°
+- 35°
-- Breezy
+- Breezy and Mostly Cloudy
-- 60% humidity
+- 53% humidity
-- 18 mph wind
+- 20 mph wind
-- 0% cloud cover
+- 84% cloud cover
-- 25 AQI 🟩
+- 27 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>